DelineaXPM/delinea-platform/Scripts/SecretServer/EntraId/Discovery/readme.md

 - Click Save

-- This completes the creation of the ServiceNow Account Scanner
+- This completes the creation of the Azure AD / Entra ID Account Scanner